cakephp/docs/fr/orm/query-builder.rst

     ]);
     $query->select(['title' => $concat]);

-By making arguments with a value of ``literal`` the ORM will know that the key should be treated as a literal SQL value.
+By making arguments with a value of ``literal``, the ORM will know that the key should be treated as a literal SQL value.
 The above would generate the following SQL on MySQL::